ITU-BDSA-GROUP5/Chirp/docs/report.md

 ## Team work

-No functionality is incomplete.
+No functionality is in progress, but a bug has been spotted.
 Planned features we did not get to implement include:

-* A character counter when writing cheeps
+- A character counter when writing cheeps
-* Adding liked cheeps to about me page (as well as the "Download my data" json data)
+- Adding liked cheeps to about me page (as well as the "Download my data" json data)

 To get an overview of our group work consult figure \ref{groupwork}.